Survey of India: Maps

-The Survey of India publishes maps and the unrestricted category maps can be obtained at very affordable prices from its several Geo-spatial data centers.
+The Survey of India publishes maps and the unrestricted category maps can be obtained from its several Geo-spatial directorate.
 Restricted category maps require due approval from government authorities.
 Many other rules govern the sale and use of Survey of India maps.
 Only an Indian citizen may purchase topographic maps and these may not be exported from India for any reason.
 On 15 February 2021, the Government of India announced changes to the country's mapping policy which frees up lot of earlier restrictions related to mapping.
 A list of restrictions proposed is published by DST for comments by 30 July 2021.